MicrosoftDocs/azure-databases-docs/articles/cosmos-db/autoscale-per-partition-region.md

 1. Use [Azure Monitor metrics](monitor-reference.md#supported-metrics-for-microsoftdocumentdbdatabaseaccounts) - `Autoscaled RU` to analyze how the new autoscaling is applied across partitions and regions.
 Filter to your desired database account and container, then filter or split by the `PhysicalPartitionID` metric.
 This metric shows all partitions across their various regions.

     Then, use `NormalizedRUConsumption` to see which partitions and regions scale independently.
-You can use the `ProvisionedThroughput` metric to see what throughput value is emitted to our billing service.When using dynamic scaling, the Provisioned Throughput metric reflects the sum of each partition’s highest RU/s scaled to within the hour.
+You can use the `ProvisionedThroughput` metric to see what throughput value is emitted to our billing service.
+With dynamic scaling, the Provisioned Throughput metric reflects the sum of each partition’s highest RU/s scaled to within the hour.
 Because of the hour boundary, the value resets at the start of each hour.